Azure-Samples/azure-files-samples/RestSetAcls/CONTRIBUTING.md

 ### Run integration tests

 First, create a file in `RestSetAcls/test/integration` called `config.json`.
+You can either create it manually, or run `New-IntegrationTestConfig` to generate it automatically with random accounts and users/groups from your Entra tenant.

 The fields of the config should match the `Config` class in `RestSetAcls/test/integration/RestSetAcls.Tests.ps1`.
 E.g.:

 ```json
 {